wbartley/wbartley.github.io/source/_posts/2013-08-20-meteor-and-fitbit-api-2.markdown

 There were a couple of critical adjustments that need to be made to the package.js file:

 * Line 5 is necessary because Fitbit relies on oAuth1
-* Line 7 is necessary to work with Meteor 0.6.5
+* Line 7 is necessary to work with Meteor 0.6.5 and later

 ```js package.js https://github.com/wbartley/meteor-fitbit-api/blob/master/package.js